 Glenn Wiley grew up in St. Charles and graduated from Francis Howell High School.
 He has a Bachelor of Arts degree in Business Administration from Truman State University and a Master of Science degree in Computer Science from Webster University.

 Glenn has a passion for technology and works as a senior software engineer at World Wide Technology, LLC, a leading technology services provider.
-He serves local youth in the Boy Scouts of America as an Assistant Scoutmaster for Scouts BSA Troop 911 and as a Den Leader for Cub Scout Pack 857 in St. Peters.
+He serves local youth in the Boy Scouts of America as an Assistant Scoutmaster for Scouts BSA Troop 911 for girls and as Troop Committee Secretary for Scouts BSA Troop 533 for boys.
 Glenn provides guidance and support for the technological needs of Youth In Motion, including the website and social media.

 Rebecca Campbell grew up in New Jersey and graduated high school from Delsea Regional High in Franklinville.
 In 1994, she entered the US Navy and was the first group of females to go to boot camp in Great Lakes, IL.
 After graduating boot camp, she was stationed in Rota, Spain for 2.5 years where she engulfed herself in the language and culture.
 While Rebecca was in the Navy, she was part of the first group of females to transition into areas that were historically only for men.
 First group of females in Rota, Spain’s fire department, first group of females to join an F-18 squadron, first group of females on the aircraft carrier, THE USS ENTERPRISE, as air wing company.
 In 1999, she left active duty and joined the Navy Reserves to finish her college education.
 While in the reserves, she became a Navy Aircrewman and a Navy C9 Loadmaster (weights and balance for aircraft) where she paved the way for other females to become loadmasters.
 Rebecca was also stationed at VR 52 in Willow Grove, PA. for 12 years and was part of the first group of Navy Personnel to join Joint Base McGuire Dix Lakehurst (JBMDL) in New Jersey.
 In January 2015, she retired after almost 21 years in the Navy.